aldefouw/redcap-api-transfer/README.md

 This project contains Ruby libraries that aim to make transferring a REDCap project from one server to another as simple as running a single script from command line.

-Instructions in this document are written for a Unix-style environment, but the scripts will likely work in a Windows environment as well.
+Instructions in this document are written for a Unix-style environment, but the scripts will likely work in a Windows environment as well (with some appropriate modifications).

 The scripts work by directly connecting to the **source REDCap's API** and pushing that data into the **destination REDCap** via API.

-**This library will transfer both REDCap data and files.**
+**Please note that this library will transfer both REDCap data and files.**

 ## Disclaimer

 **Use the library at your own risk.**

-**No warranty against the loss of data as a result of running a script against the provided library.**
+**No warranty against the loss / corruption of data as a result of running a script against the provided library.**

 **Testing in development environment prior to running against production is highly recommended.**